NadiasCodes/e-commerce-website-react/README.md

 #Notes:

-Finally, after days of hard work, I was able to finish the E-Commerce Website.
+About the project:

-This was a new experience for me and I learned so many new things.
+I just finished my E-Commerce Website project after putting in days of hard work.
+It was quite a new experience for me, and I ended up learning a lot.

-In that project, I learned how to use multiple pages in React, using **React Router** and, I learned about **Router Context**, where I worked with local data.
+In that project, I learned how to use multiple pages in React, using React Router and, I learned about Router Context, where I worked with local data.

-Despite that at that time didn't seem that complicated, I feel that I will need to study them more, so I can understand their function fully and try to use these new skills by myself.

-So my next step after this big project is to immerse myself in some more React and Javascript theory!
+While it didn't seem too tough at the time, I realized I needed to dive deeper into these concepts to grasp them fully.
+My plan now is to focus on understanding
+React and JavaScript theory better.
+It's time for some Pomodoro studying sessions and I cannot wait to start my next project!

+About the design:

+I had a great time configuring the design of this project.
+I took the time to design my banners my logo, and my images using Canva!
+Also, I spent some time choosing the appropriate colors.
+I decided to keep a minimal and clean style, hence the name I chose to use.